SystemCraftsman/strimzi-kafka-cli/examples/4_configuration/readme.md

 So that's all!

-We are able to configure and delete topics, users and Kafka cluster itself and describe the changed configurations both Kubernetes and Kafka natively using Strimzi Kafka CLI.
+We are able to create, update, delete the configurations of topics, users and Kafka cluster itself and describe the changed configurations both Kubernetes and Kafka natively using Strimzi Kafka CLI.